only1ahmed/Tetris-AI-agent-with-genetic-algorithm/README.md

 You won't have to deal with this file at all except for debugging when running the game.

+The run_game() function return the game score after it is finished

 ## Model
-This file contains all the genetic algorithm logic, it uses Computer_player to test the chromosomes and evolute.
+This file contains all the genetic algorithm logic, it uses Tetris_base to train and test the chromosomes and evolute.

 ## Computer_player
 This file contains all the AI player logic for making moves, which consists of: